Geysir, Iceland

 The Great Geysir , Iceland

-One of the most distinguished and popular natural tourist spots in Iceland’s Haukadalur Valley is the Great Geysir, the world’s oldest known geyser.
+One of the most recognizable and at the same time most favorite nature tourist spots in Iceland’s Haukadalur Valley is no other than the Great Geysir, the oldest known geyser in the world.
 It is situated in the so-called “Golden Circle,” which is one of the most visited tourist routes alongside the National Park of Þingvellir and the Gullfoss waterfall.
 Being the first geyser with a description in European literature, it became a source for the word “geysers” for the other geysers globally.
 The Great Geysir itself is now largely dormant, but nearby Strokkur Geyser remains active, thrilling visitors with its regular eruptions.
 The Geysir and the reason it is still an important place of attraction for nature lovers will be examined in detail

 Location and Geological Setting